-In October 2014 the doors to the Kay Anj Village School in Cap-Haitien, Haiti, opened for the first time.
-This facility is part of the first phase of development for the Kay Anj Village, which sits on 40 acres of land in the small village of Dekle.
-When complete, the village will provide homes, schools, playing fields and a church for orphaned and abandoned children in the Kay Anj D'ayiti (Angel House of Haiti).
+The Kay Anj Village School in Cap-Haitien, Haiti is part of the Kay Anj Village, which sits on 40 acres of land in the small village of Dekle.
+The village provides homes, schools, playing fields and a church for orphaned and abandoned children in the Kay Anj D'ayiti (Angel House of Haiti).

-The project is the vision of Debbie and Bill Harvey.
+The project was the vision of Debbie and Bill Harvey.
 The couple founded Helping Haitian Angels (HHA), a non-profit organization, in 2008 to provide medical care, shelter, food and clean water for the children of Cap-Haitien.
 The Kay Anj Village School will provide 121 children from prekindergarten through sixth grade, the opportunity for education-and for a promising future.

-But being able to provide the opportunity associated with education requires resources-resources that are not so easily at their disposal as to the rest of the world.
-Foremost, that means overcoming one fundamental challenge: the fact that only 10.6% of the Haitian population had access to the Internet, according to the ITU.
 "For the children of Haiti, education doesn't just mean opportunity, it also means freedom.
 Having access to the Internet opens up a world that never before existed - to future job and entrepreneurial opportunities to healthcare and more."